What’s the Best Way? Authoritative Parenting or Permissive Parenting?

 If neither of these parenting models work, then what does?

-Conscious parenting is based on connection and is proactive rather than reactive.
-It’s the only model that truly works for lasting respect and cooperation.
-It shifts the focus to guiding and empowering your child to make good choices that are in alignment with your family values as well as their own personal values.
+Connection parenting is proactive rather than reactive, and it’s the only model that truly works for lasting respect and cooperation.
+It shifts the focus from control over your child to guiding and empowering your child to make choices that are in alignment with your family values.

-Let’s go further into the meaning of conscious parenting.
-Conscious means being mindful, attentive and aware.
-When you place a high level of attention on your child, you can more fully understand their feelings, desires and needs.
+Sometimes this is called conscious parenting.
+Conscious means being mindful, attentive and aware of your child’s feelings and needs.
 This awareness is everything when it comes to parenting, since you then have the keys to what motivates and what discourages your child.
 You can better understand and prevent unnecessary reactions and outbursts and create a more peaceful way of being together.

 Your child’s level of cooperation and desire to accept the family rules is directly related to the level of positive connection they feel with you.
-Without this strong bond and connection, your child may try to fight your authority and satisfy their needs by acting out in negative ways.
+Without this strong bond and connection, your child may try to fight your authority and act out in negative ways.
 Anything that undermines your connection is counterproductive.

 When you show your kids how to communicate respectfully and positively, they will also learn how to create mutually respectful relationships and powerful connections later in life.